SFDO-Community-Sprints/summit-events-app-documentation/docs/Recipes/associate-campaigns.md

   - Auto-Launch Flow: "summit_Campaign_Flow_Recipe"

 ## Installable Unlocked Package
 You can install this recipe.
-With this being an unlocked packed, you can edit it and make all appropriate updates to meet your needs.
+With this being an unlocked package, you can edit it and make all appropriate updates to meet your needs.

 - Sandbox: https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5f000000rM5DAAU
 - Production: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5f000000rM5DAAU